awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 When updates are released, you must repeat the installation process to get the latest version of the Session Manager plugin\.

 **Note**
-For best results, we recommend starting sessions on Windows clients using the Windows PowerShell application version 5 or later\.
-On Microsoft Windows 10, the Command Prompt also provides reliable support for Session Manager operations\.
+For best results, we recommend that you start sessions on Windows clients using Windows PowerShell, version 5 or later\.
+Alternatively, you can use the Command shell in Microsoft Windows 10\.
+The Session Manager plugin only supports PowerShell and the Command shell\.
+Third\-party command line tools might not be compatible with the plugin\.

 **To install the Session Manager plugin using the EXE installer**